natcap/natural-capital-footprint-impact/README.md

 In **Point mode**, you provide the assets as latitude/longitude coordinate points.
 The asset footprint is not known or modeled.
 Ecosystem service statistics are calculated under each point only.

 When run in point mode, the script performs these steps:
-1. Calculates ecosystem service values at the location of each asset point
+1. Calculates ecosystem service values at the location of each asset point.
-2. Groups asset points by their `company` attribute
+2. Groups asset points by their `company` attribute.
-3. Aggregates statistics about the asset points for each `company`
+3. Aggregates statistics about the asset points for each `company`.

 ### Point buffer mode
 `natural-capital-footprint-impact -e ecosystem_service_table.csv points --buffer-table buffer_table.csv assets_eckert.gpkg asset_results.gpkg company_results.csv`